swhitley/WDLookup/README.md

 This is a library of WQL queries.
 They can be used generally with any WQL tool or with the WDLookup Excel Add-in (Windows only).

 Anyone is welcome to contribute to this library.
 Submit a pull request for review.
+If you do not know how to submit a pull request, paste the query into a discussion post.
 Please follow the example to include information about the query.
 In the future, there are plans to parse the files and enable an electronic dictionary.

-If you will be using the WDLookup Excel Add-in, the configuration instructions are show below.
+If you will be using the WDLookup Excel Add-in, the configuration instructions are shown below.

 ## Workday API Client Setup
 WDLookup requires an API client connection for Workday.
 This is a one-time setup requirement and requires less time than you think. ;)